dcmikki/devbox-windows/README.md

-# devbox-windows
+# Windows Development Environment
 Intended to define my personal development environment for Windows.

-I'll occasionally have to use Windows for projects at work, so I also want a Windows machine with some dev tools.
+I'll occasionally have to use Windows for projects at work, so I also want a Windows machine with some dev tools and customisations.
 This setup may be automated with something in the future, but for now it will just be some notes on what I installed and how I configured it.

 The goal is to get something on Windows that's a very decent approximation of my Linux shell setup.
-This could probably be achieved best with the new 'Bash for Windows' feature in Windows 10, but sadly I still need to work with Windows 7 for some projects at work.
+This could probably be achieved best with the new 'Bash for Windows' feature in Windows 10, but sadly I still need to work with Windows 7 for some projects.
 The best option otherwise is to get a nice Git Bash setup running.

 The Windows package manager [Chocolatey](https://chocolatey.org/) will be used at various points, so install it now.
 Run the following from cmd.exe in administrative mode:
 ```